 - Use Case Area of Application: the use case will apply the RESTORE concept to a DHC network linked to one of the largest electric arc furnace steel mills in Italy

-- Expected goals to be achieved: achieve higher efficiency of Alfa Acciai production process, improve HP utilization during summer season and increase share on local DH.
+- Expected goals for achievement: achieve higher efficiency of Alfa Acciai production process, improve HP utilization during summer season and increase share on local DH.

 Use Case Description: